All Episodes

 She was like that.

-And said, Look, you know, you're gonna be here for a while, probably longer than a lot of the people around you, but we just can't um imagine a more supportive environment for somebody who doesn't have a good ending.
+They put her in her 20s, Sean, in nursing home hospitality to care and said, look, you know, you're going to be here for a while, probably longer than a lot of the people around you, but we just can't imagine a more supportive environment for somebody who doesn't have a good ending.

-Well, you flash forward not too much time.
+Well, you flash forward, not too much time.

 She was deep in prayer all the time.